reselbob/innosoft/microservices-architecture/04-service-discovery-k8s/README.md

         - name: UPSTREAM_URI
           value: "http://business/"
 ```
-Notice that the container in the deployment, `frontend-prod` (as shown above) has two declared to environment variables,
+Notice that the container in the deployment, `frontend-prod` (as shown above) has declared  two  environment variables,
 like so:

 ```yaml